ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/env.md

 # The database connection should be "pgsql""
 DB_CONNECTION=pgsql

+# Leave this as 127.0.0.1---the IP address of localhost.
-# This tells Laravel that your database is hosted locally on your server
+# This tells Laravel that your database is hosted locally on your server.
-# (127.0.0.1 is the localhost IP address).
-Update if your DB is hosted on a
+# Update only if your DB is hosted on a different machine, in which case you
-# different machine, in which case you probably know what you're doing.
+# probably know what you're doing.
 DB_HOST=127.0.0.1

-# This is the standard port number for PostgreSQL
+# Leave this as 5432---the standard port number for PostgreSQL
 DB_PORT=5432

 # Change to the name of your app's database, created earlier in this guide